Albin K. Longren: Longren Aircraft Company

-To pay for construction of new planes at his factory, Longren performed frequently at airshows.
+To pay for the construction of new planes at his factory, Longren performed frequently at airshows.
 Barnstorming before crowds across the U.S., he became a popular attraction in his own right, nicknamed "Birdman".
 Longren, who had never had formal training as a pilot, ended up flying 1,372 demonstrations over the next few years.

 Longren met his future wife Dolly Trent while performing in Minneapolis and married her soon thereafter.
 His wife quickly became an essential member of his small-scale airplane factory: admiringly he said, "she could repair a plane as well as any man."
 A Kansas beauty queen, Dolly also helped Longren's cause in the arena of public relations.
 As one historian wrote, "she was a bubbly counterpart to her taciturn husband."

 Longren established his own firm, the Longren Aircraft Corporation of Topeka, and began offering his airplanes via mail order.
 He designed and sold ten different models, all of which were acknowledged for their high quality and durability.
 The company, however, had only moderate sales and fluctuating commercial success.
 In late 1915, he was seriously injured in a mishap at a flying demonstration in Abilene, Texas, and thereafter the barnstormer devoted most of his time to architecture and design.
 He also took some time off beginning in 1917 when America entered the First World War – for nearly two years, he served as chief inspector of aircraft at the nation's first military aviation research and development center, McCook Field in Ohio.